andreimerlescu/andreimerlescu/README.md

+### Hey There 👋🏻
-# Andrei Merlescu (formerly Michael Trimm)
+## I'm Andrei (formerly Michael Trimm)

 **Staff Platform Engineer · Infrastructure Architect · AI Integration Specialist**
-17 Year Professional · Go · Terraform · AWS · Release Management · CI/CD · Engineering Excellency  · Own Without Ego
+17 Year Professional · Go · Terraform · AWS · Release Management · CI/CD
+Entrepreneurship · Engineering Excellency · Own Without Ego · Women In Tech

 I design and operate infrastructure that saves money at scale and ships software faster.
 At Bit Fry Game Studios I reduced build pipeline costs from $17K/mo to $2K/mo — a $291K saving over 72 months.
 At Oracle I took a release pipeline from a 1-in-5 failure rate to 99.9% success.
-At WB Games I drove concurrent multi-platform game builds from 8-hour cycles down to 30 minutes.
+At WB Games I drove concurrent hybrid in-studio plus multi-region perforce version control systems through infrastructure as code.
+I assisted in operating and teaching during RailsGirlsRDU in 2014 to enable women in tech through building a rails twitter clone.
 I'm available for one full-time engagement and one consulting retainer.

 ---